Whistleblowing Alert Procedure

 If he or she considers it justified, any Whistleblower with knowledge of:

-• Conduct or situations likely to constitute a breach of the Code of Business Conduct, in particular acts of corruption or influence peddling, as described in the 3DS Code of Business Conduct and Anti-Corruption Policy;
+• Conduct or situations likely to constitute a breach of the 3DS Code of Business Conduct, in particular acts of corruption or influence peddling, as described in the 3DS Code of Business Conduct and Anti-Corruption Policy;

-• A criminal offence, a violation (or attempted concealment of a violation) of the law or regulations or of an international commitment ratified or approved by France or of European Union law,
+• A criminal offence, a violation (or attempted concealment of a violation) of the law or regulations or of an international commitment ratified or approved by France or of European Union law, or any law applicable to 3DS;

-• A threat or harm to the public interest ;
+• A threat or harm to the public interest;

 • Risks of serious violations of human rights and fundamental freedoms, human health and safety rules, or harm to the environment;